Alpha-1 blocker: Post-traumatic stress disorder (PTSD) and nightmares

-Post-traumatic stress disorder is a disabling mental condition that can develop following a traumatic experience; for example, it is especially common in military veterans and sexual assault survivors.
-Prazosin is commonly used as an anti-hypertensive, but because alpha-1 adrenergic activity has been connected to fear and startle responses, it sees use as a PTSD treatment.
-Prazosin has been established as an effective and safe centrally active alpha-1 adrenergic receptor antagonist.
-It can be used to treat trauma nightmares, sleep disturbance and chronic PTSD.
+Post-traumatic stress disorder (PTSD) is a disabling mental condition that can develop following a traumatic experience; for example, it is especially common in military veterans and sexual assault survivors.
+Prazosin is commonly used as an antihypertensive, but because alpha-1-adrenergic activity has been connected to fear and startle responses, it sees use as a PTSD treatment.
+Prazosin has been established as an effective and safe centrally active alpha-1-adrenergic receptor antagonist.
+It can be used to treat trauma-related nightmares, sleep disturbance, and other chronic PTSD symptoms.

 Adverse effects

-As Alpha-1-a blockers affect the symptoms of BPH more specifically than the Alpha-1 blockers, the adverse effects seem to be more linked to the reproductive system while minimizing the effect on the blood-pressure system.
-Hypotension and its complications (such as weakness and dizziness) are a constant risk, however, even though a selective alpha-1a blocker is being used.
-It is therefore important when starting treatment with an alpha-1 blocker to monitor the blood pressure to minimize the risk for adverse effects connected to low blood pressure.
+As Alpha-1a blockers affect the symptoms of BPH more specifically than non-selective Alpha-1 blockers, the adverse effects seem to be more linked to the reproductive system while minimizing the effect on the blood pressure system.
+Hypotension and its complications (e.g., weakness, dizziness) are a constant risk, however, even though selective alpha-1a blockers are being used.
+It is therefore important when starting treatment with an alpha-1 blocker to monitor blood pressure to minimize the risk for adverse effects connected to low blood pressure.

 By reducing alpha-1-adrenergic activity of the blood vessels, these drugs may cause hypotension (low blood pressure) and interrupt the baroreflex response.
 In doing so, they may cause dizziness, lightheadedness, or fainting when rising from a lying or sitting posture (known as orthostatic hypotension or postural hypotension).
 For this reason, it is generally recommended that alpha blockers should be taken at bedtime.
 The risk of first dose phenomenon may be reduced or eliminated by gradual-dose titration, since the adverse effects of Prazosin are dose-related.
 This is also the case for Tamsulosin and it may be assumed that the others alpha-1 blockers work in a similar manner, since Tamsulosin is an alpha-1-a blocker and Prazosin is an alpha-1 blocker.
 The risk for floppy iris syndrome during cataract surgery is elevated when the patient is using an alpha-1 blocker.
 This is especially the case for Tamsulosin and other alpha-1-a blockers, since alpha-1-a receptors are present also in the iris dilator muscle, which allows unopposed action of the parasympathetically innervated iris constrictor muscle and loss of iris tone.
 This however can be treated if the eye surgeon is experienced and has knowledge of the use of alpha-1 blocker.